HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

-                        '❌ ALL Pricing Options using this unit turn OFF', '📊 Affects 4-10 pricing options (one per billing code)', '✅ Other vendors\' units still work (isolated impact)', 'ℹ️ Usually turns OFF automatically when Supply Link turns OFF', '💡 To fix: Reactivate the Supply Link' ]
+                        '❌ ALL Pricing Options using this unit turn OFF', '📊 Affects 4-10 pricing options (one per billing code)', '✅ Other vendors\' units still work (isolated impact)', 'ℹ️ Usually turns OFF automatically when Supply Source turns OFF', '💡 To fix: Reactivate the Supply Source' ]
                 },
                 connections: [
-                    'Created by: Supply Link (automatic)',
+                    'Created by: Supply Source (automatic)',
-                    'Combined with: Billing Links',
+                    'Combined with: Billing Approvals',
                     'Creates: Pricing Options (one per billing code)', 'Provides: Cost for profit calculations'
                 ]